thrylos-labs/thrylos/readme.txt

+// to Start the app,
+// cd cmd
+// go run main.go

 Below is a textual representation of the data flow in your blockchain architecture, which can guide the creation of a visual DFD.

 Level 1: Simplified Data Flow